urbit/UIPs/UIPS/UIP-ulam.md

 - better atom types and formats -- in my opinion, Hoon's data formats are quite good
 - standard ordering for maps

 The biggest issue with this data structure, in my opinion, is that it's not that simple to convert a normal Hoon data structure to an ulam and back.
 Programmers will likely want some kind of conversion generators, like the JSON reparsers.
-This is not a great user experience.
+This is not a great developer experience.
 There is some tension between the normal statically typed way that Hoon code stores data and recursively self-tagging data structures like ulam where each layer down the tree has its own type tag.

 A different approach to a self-describing data structure would be a pair of a more normally formatted Hoon noun and a portable type designator.
 This would not be recursively self-describing; instead, it would be like a Hoon vase: a pair of a descriptor and value.
 One could think of such a data structure as a portable vase (vases can't be effectively serialized over the network).